solitontech/software-practices-metrics-tool/README.md

 ### Set Up Your Environment

 Before proceeding, make sure you have Node.js and npm installed on your system.
-We recommend using Node.js version 20.11.1 for compatibility.
+We recommend using Node.js version used [here](./server/nvmrc) for compatibility.
 You can download and install it from the [official Node.js website](https://nodejs.org/).

 Additionally, we recommend to use Visual Studio Code for this codebase.
 If you haven't already